Skip to main content

 results.<array>.addElement()

-The results.<array>.addElement() method allows you to fill arrays in results more conveniently.
-When using it, you do not need to remember the sequence of variables in the array and list them manually.
+The method results.<array>.addElement() allows for more convenient filling of arrays in results.
+When using it, you don't need to remember the sequence of variables in the array and list them manually.

 results.serp.addElement({